Blog Loss Of Use Car Insurance

 Loss of use coverage comes with certain limitations that are important to understand.
 Here is a general look at limitations:

 If you have additional coverage options, such as comprehensive insurance, you should have loss of use coverage included in your policy.
+Always check with your insurer to be sure.

-If you're unsure whether to include it in your policy, discussing your specific needs and circumstances with your broker is the best place to start.
+Loss of use coverage is a valuable addition to your auto insurance that can provide significant benefits.
+If you need help deciding whether to include it in your policy, discussing your specific needs and circumstances with your broker is the best place to start.